katielkrieger/bookshelf-app/Solo Project.md

 ## Bonus features

-* Showing a NYT book review on the book show pages
+* DONE - Showing a NYT book review on the book show pages
-* Parallax home page
+* DONEish - Parallax home page
 * DONE - Add a test to check password reset
-* Remove duplicates from the book search
+* NOT NEEDED - Remove duplicates from the book search
 * DONE - The ability to follow other users and see their booklists/bookshelves
 * A D3 vizualization using the book metadata collected
 * The ability to see all reviews by users you are following when you click on a book's show page